joostdecock/site/_posts/2017-09-04-the-refashioners-2017.md

 For the uninitiated, the refashioners is a yearly event/competition hosted by the charming (and very persuasive) [Portia Lawrie](http://www.makery.uk/).

-Its focus is on giving old, unworn, or unloved garments a new lease on live through the art of refashioning.
+Its focus is on giving old, unworn, or unloved garments a new lease on life through the art of refashioning.

 This bonanza of garment Frankensteining kicks of with a series of *hors-comp&eacute;tition*  makes, aimed at getting the creative juices flowing.
 And [just like last year](http://www.makery.uk/2016/08/the-refashioners-2016-joost/),